reaskearth/parametrics/README.md

 # parametrics

-This scripts are made available for free to query the Reask API specifically for parametric insurance workflows.
-The data retrieved from the API is intended solely for use in parametric insurance.
-Any commercial use of Reask data requires a formal agreement with us.
-The use of these scripts is at your own risk, and we assume no liability for any errors, inaccuracies, or potential issues that may arise from these scripts.
+The scripts in this repository are made available **for free under the ROA (Reask Open Analytics) offering** to facilitate work with Reask’s hazard data for **parametric insurance structuring and pricing**.
+Any commercial use of Reask data requires a formal agreement with Reask.
+The use of these scripts is at your own risk, and Reask assumes no liability for any errors, inaccuracies, or potential issues that may arise from these scripts.

-The swagger documentation site can help for the parametrisation of the API queries for the endpoints included in the scripts: https://api.reask.earth/v2/docs
+> **Note:** You must have valid Reask API credentials to query the data.
+If you do not have credentials, please contact Reask for access.
+Be sure to enter your credentials in the `API_Authentication.R` file (or equivalent) before running the scripts.